Stretched to the limit, Spanish medics demand better conditions

 Doctors in her position earn around 960 euros a month, she said.

-Between chants, the young doctors lay down blankets around Barcelona’s busy Plaza de Espana roundabout to stage a sleep-in, highlighting the long hours they have to work.
+Between chants, the young doctors put down blankets around Barcelona’s busy Plaza de Espana roundabout to stage a sleep-in, highlighting the long hours they have to work.

 One protester lay next to a sign that read: “I haven’t slept in 24 hours.
 Can I take care of you?”